 - Enterprises who have the turnover of less than Rs 50 Cr

 - Enterprises who have the turnover of less than Rs 10 Cr

 - The holding/subsidiary company of any of the above

-Thus if a company does not fall in any of these categories, then after having been applicable earlier, it shall continue to apply unless it is not covered in any of the categories for 2 consecutive years.
-AS 18 also makes it mandatory to disclose the transaction with the key management personnel also.
+Thus if a private limited company does not fall in any of these categories, then after having been applicable earlier, it shall continue to apply unless it is not covered in any of the categories for 2 consecutive years.
+AS-18 also makes it mandatory to disclose the transaction with the key management personnel also.